luafile-project/lua-propinfo/README.md

 # lua-propinfo

-A FiveM resource that provides prop information and position copying functionality using ox_target and ox_lib.
+A lightweight FiveM resource for developers that provides quick access to prop information and position coordinates.
+Features include prop model details, Vector3/Vector4 position copying, and player position tracking, all integrated with ox_target for easy access.

 ## Features

 - Get detailed information about props/objects
+- Get vehicle information and coordinates
 - Copy Vector3 and Vector4 coordinates to clipboard
 - Get player position in Vector3 and Vector4 format
 - Clean and intuitive UI notifications